clappr/clappr-ima-parser/README.md

-# clappr-ima-parser-plugin
+# clappr-ima-parser
-A Clappr plugin to communicate with IMA and play ads
+A Lib to communicate with IMA and play ads